royal50911/passwd_as_a_service/README.md

     ```
 ##### ```GET /users/query[?name=<nq>][&uid=<uq>][&gid=<gq>][&comment=<cq>][&home=< hq>][&shell=<sq>]```
 * Return a list of users matching all of the specified query fields.
+Return empty list if query fields not matching.
-The bracket notation indicates that any of the following query parameters may be supplied:
+* The bracket notation indicates that any of the following query parameters may be supplied:
 - name
 - uid
 - gid